NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/show-simple-content.md

 Arguments:

 - text \(str\): Main text content.
-It will auto-paginate
+It will auto-paginate.
 - title \(str\): A title to display above the text content.
 - override_idle \(boolean, int\):
-  - True: Takes over the resting page indefinitely
+  - True: Takes over the resting page indefinitely.
   - \(int\): Delays resting page for the specified number of seconds.
 - override_animations \(boolean\):
   - True: Disables showing all platform skill animations.